Resource

 • Who will be on my care team?

-You and your significant others are the centre of the rehab team.
-Your G.F.
-Strong. rehab team provides the support you need to reach your goals and helps you prepare to transition back to your community.
+You and your significant others are the centre of your rehab team.
+Whether you are an inpatient or outpatient, you will have a G.F.
+Strong care team to provide the support you need.
 Depending on your specific needs and objectives, the team that works with you may include many or a few of the members below.
 You are encouraged to ask your team members questions at any time.

 • Care aids